Thank you for the Disclaimer.

 Louise blinked in confusion.
 "What about her?"

 She paused and then frowned.
 "Oh no, not this again.
 You think 'Fouquet' is up to something, don't you?"

 Ryan generated a burst of aether.
 "I don't think Fouquet is up to something…"

-Atop her golem, Fouquet watched as her construct of Earth, rock, grass, and trees drew back its fist and lunged, punching the side of the school and striking a powerful barrier that warped and rippled from the force of the impact.
+Atop a massive golem, easily half the central tower of the school in height, Fouquet watched as her construct of Earth, rock, grass, and trees drew back its fist and lunged, punching the side of the school and striking a powerful barrier that warped and rippled from the force of the impact.

 Fouquet looked down at Ryan in surprise, finding him standing not too far from the Golem.
 He was standing there with a smile and hands hanging by his sides.